-SA/SE A Objectives Description of Effect Sca le of ef fect Comments/Explanation Mitigation ST МТ LT 01 To protect the natural resources of the County - including water, air, soil and minerals Possibility of affecting the quality of surface waters, ground waters, and soils.
+SA/SEA \ Objectives Description of Effect Scale of effect Comments/Explanation Mitigation ST MT LT 01 To protect the natural resources of the County - including water, air, soil and minerals Possibility of affecting the quality of surface waters, ground waters, and soils.
 Additionally, emissions from vehicle trips have potential for negative effects on air quality.
 Dependent upon the location chosen new sites could result in the permanent loss of greenfield land. -/? -/? -/?
 Notwithstanding the negative effects as set out these effects are highly dependent upon the facility's location which could be within an existing building on an industrial estate removing many of these effects.
 Careful site selection and site management can seek to offset some of the harm that a new waste management facility may cause.
 02 To avoid or reduce flood risk as a result of minerals and waste development Impact upon this will be dependent upon the location(s) chosen. ? ? ?
 Landfill and hazardous waste facilities are classed as more vulnerable development.
 Other waste treatment facilities are less vulnerable.
 03 To conserve biodiversity and geodiversity conservation interests, avoiding damage to or fragmentation of major features of importance for fauna and flora New waste management facilities have the potential to damage natural systems and disrupt the habitats of the local flora and fauna. -/? -/? -/?
 Notwithstanding the negative effects as set out these effects are highly dependent upon the facility's location which could be within an existing building on an industrial estate removing many of these effects.
 Careful site selection can seek to offset some of the harm that may be caused.
 Also, surveys undertaken in advance of development may direct some land to remain undisturbed.

-04 To minimise minerals and waste management's contribution to climate change through reduced greenhouse gas emissions by less reliance on primary minerals, and increased reuse, recovery, recovery and recycling Text to the policy defines strategic facilities as those that make a significant contribution to municipal or C&I waste recovery. ++ ++ ++ 05 To maximise the sustainable transportation of minerals and waste, through the use of non- road alternatives and the reduction of the distance travelled by untreated waste Locating the largest waste facilities in and around the largest urban areas would lead to a reduction in untreated waste movements. ++ ++ ++ 06 To conserve the quality of the countryside and landscape New waste management facilities could be greenfield site in countryside locations and would have a negative effect. -/? -/? -/?
+04 To minimise minerals and waste management's contribution to climate change through reduced greenhouse gas emissions by less reliance on primary minerals, and increased reuse, recovery, recovery and recycling Text to the policy defines strategic facilities as those that make a significant contribution to municipal or C&I waste recovery. ++ ++ ++ 05 To maximise the sustainable transportation of minerals and waste, through the use of nonroad alternatives and the reduction of the distance travelled by untreated waste Locating the largest waste facilities in and around the largest urban areas would lead to a reduction in untreated waste movements. ++ ++ ++ 06 To conserve the quality of the countryside and landscape -/? -/? -/?
 Notwithstanding the negative effects as set out these effects are highly dependent upon the facility's location which could be within an existing building on an industrial estate removing many of these effects.
 Careful site selection can seek to offset some of the harm that may be caused.
-07 To protect the significance of heritage assets of archaeological, cultural and historic value New waste management facilities have the potential to affect heritage assets. -/? -/? -/?
+07 To protect the significance of heritage assets of archaeological, cultural and historic value -/? -/? -/?
 Notwithstanding the negative effects as set out these effects are highly dependent upon the facility's location which could be within an existing building on an industrial estate removing many of these effects.
 Careful site selection can seek to offset some of the harm that may be caused.
 Also, surveys undertaken in advance of development may direct some land to remain undisturbed.
 08 To enhance biodiversity, natural resources, landscape or the significance of heritage assets Most new waste sites unlikely to contribute to this objective.
 0 0 0 Most waste management facilities are now permanent and have been assessed as such.